What is Load Balancing? Guide to Optimizing Website Traffic with VergeCloud

 Monitoring and Active Health Check (Step 4)

-It is necessary to whitelist VergeCloud edge IPs within your firewall to ensure uninterrupted health check communication.
+It is essential to whitelist VergeCloud edge IPs within your firewall to avoid health check failures due to blocked traffic.

 How to Add, Edit, or Use the Feature